-A social movement to give our at-risk youth a voice and demand that Youth Intervention be available is needed.
+A social movement to give them a voice and demand that Youth Intervention be available is needed.
 It needs to start now.
-A society that has become immune to the perils of its youth is certain to implode with steady and increasing social unrest.
+A society that has become immune to the perils of its young is certain to implode with steady and increasing social unrest.

 An effective social movement to promote Youth Intervention must: